 How Long Does it Take to Become a Dialysis Technician?

 Like most things in life, the amount of time required depends on the amount of effort you put into it.
-CareerStep’s Hemodialysis Technician with Externship program requires 105 hours of online coursework and an externship of a minimum of 100 hours.
-While that can be overwhelming, the 105 hours of online course work is done at your pace and fits your schedule.
+CareerStep’s Hemodialysis Technician with Externship program requires online coursework and hands-on training in a clinical setting.
+While that can be overwhelming, the online coursework is done at your pace and fits your schedule.
 With no hard deadlines, you can learn and succeed at your own pace.

 How Much is Dialysis Technician Training?

 CareerStep’s dialysis technician training costs one, low payment of $3,899.
-With this, you get six month’s access to the Hemodialysis Technician with Externship course to help you learn how to become a dialysis tech.
-This course is designed to be completed in three months of full-time study, but CareerStep wants to give you the freedom to study on a schedule that works for you and your busy life.
+With this, you get access to the Hemodialysis Technician with Externship to help you learn how to become a dialysis tech.

 Do Dialysis Techs Draw Blood?